Powdee/leptos-portfolio/README.md

 ## TODO

-- Use wGPU for basic 2D/3D animation on website
+- Use wGPU for basic 2D/3D animation
 - Write an article about my journey using Rust for my portfolio
-- Create custom Headless CMS for this website
+- Create custom Headless CMS to handle displaying projects